jose-verse/goblin2plus-get-started/iothub-arduino-gobln2plus-get-started.md

 ## Setup the development environment

-In this section we are going to run a sample application that send different values, this values are random.
+In this section we are going to run a sample application that send different values, these values are random.

 ## Get the SAS Token

 You can get the SAS (SharedAccessSignature) Token through this methods: [iothub-explorer](https://github.com/Azure/iothub-explorer), [Device Explorer](https://github.com/Azure/azure-iot-sdk-csharp/releases) or running the following [code](https://gitlab.com/joserey/sastoken-generator/blob/master/index.js) that is based on this [article of microsoft](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-security#security-tokens)

-#### Using Device Explorer
+### Using Device Explorer

 1. Get the connection string for your IoT hub.
 See Set up IoT Hub for more details.